Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-If you need to set up custom structures for your tag and category page URLs here is where you would do this.
+If you need to configure custom permalinks for your category and tag page URLs here is where you would do this.

-This changes the ‘base’ category or tag of your URLs using the following syntax:
+This changes the ‘base’ category or tag URLs using the following structure:

 - domain.com/category_base/category_name